 The Windows registry is a database containing almost all your PC’s hardware and software settings.
-(There are some exceptions, like portable apps, which keep their settings in a separate text file.)
 When you uninstall a program, its registry keys should be removed too, but this doesn’t always happen.

 There are lots of cleanup tools that promise to improve your PC’s performance by erasing unused keys from the registry.
-They’re unlikely to cause any damage, but such tools are unlikely to have a noticeable effect on general speed.
-Deleting old registry keys won’t free up hard disk space (the amount of space used by each database entry is minuscule), or have much impact on memory usage when the registry is loaded at startup.
+They’re unlikely to cause any damage, but are unlikely to have a noticeable effect on general speed.
+The amount of drive space used by each database entry is minuscule, and they have a negligible impact on memory usage when the registry is loaded at startup.

 For improving general performance, it’s the other tools bundled with registry cleaners that have a real impact.
 With that in mind, these are our picks of the best free registry cleaners and general cleanup toosls for Windows.

 If you’re receiving error messages related to a specific registry key, this is the tool for you

 Auslogics markets Registry Cleaner as “the best tool to safely and effectively clear invalid entries from your Windows registry” – and we’re inclined to agree.

 During installation, we recommend selecting Custom rather than Express install and unchecking any extras you don’t want.
 You’ll also be asked if you want to set Yahoo as your homepage.
 If you’d rather not, uncheck the box and click ‘Decline’ – this won’t stop Auslogics Registry Cleaner installing.
 Finally, you’ll be asked if you want to install Auslogics Driver Update – again, uncheck the box if you’d prefer not to.